davesnx/styled-ppx/CONTRIBUTING.md

 ## Set up the project

-- Make sure you have installed opam and yarn (1.x).
+- Make sure you have installed opam and npm.
 - Run `make init` will setup the opam switch, install dependencies and some pinned packages.
 - Run `make build` will build the project or `make dev` to build and watch for changes.
 - Run `make test` to run all test suites.